paramraghavan/beginners-py-learn/help/self-help.md

 x is y # true,as x and y have the same id print(f' id of x {id(x)},  id of y: {id(y)}') # x and y will have same id's

+import copy
+x=[1,2,3]
+#shallow copy
+y=copy.copy(x) # makes a shallow copy, works for simple array

+#deepcopy
+# Dictionary of strings and ints
+wordsDict = {
+    "Hello": 56,
+    "at" : 23 ,
+    "test" : 43,
+    "this" : 43,
+    "who" : [56, 34, 44]
+    }

+otherDict = copy.deepcopy(wordsDict)

+'''
+Modify the contents of list object in deep copied dictionary will have no impact on original dictionary because its a deep copy.
+'''
+otherDict["who"].append(100)
+# notice that the otherDict.who is  modified and 100 added to it
+# {'Hello': 56, 'at': 23, 'test': 43, 'this': 43, 'who': [56, 34, 44, 100]}

+# notice that the wordsDict.who is not modified
+# {'Hello': 56, 'at': 23, 'test': 43, 'this': 43, 'who': [56, 34, 44]}

 ### Membership Operator:
 x in y #output :False but x == y output is True